This city's latest tourist attraction may end up being its next court battle.

 Against advice from the city attorney, commissioners decided Tuesday they want to outlaw commercial airboats, declaring them a noise nuisance.

-But there's only one commercial airboat business in Madeira Beach right now and it meets all the city's codes, is within the city's legal noise levels and has an occupational license issued by the city.
+But there's only one commercial airboat business in Madeira Beach now, and it meets all the city's codes, is within the city's legal noise levels and has an occupational license issued by the city.

 The owners of that airboat business _ Gulf Coast Airboat Tours _ say the commission's action is unfair, discriminatory and will deny them the right to operate their business.